 - Making sure there are no possible entry ways into your home (such as open doors or windows without screens)

-Instead of possibly causing harm to yourself or the animal, contact Critter Control of Miami to have the opossum removed.
+Instead of possibly causing harm to yourself or the animal, contact Critter Control to have the opossum removed.
 We will safely and effectively remove the nuisance, find any entry points to seal, as well as repair any damages that may have been caused.
 Why hassle with researching the laws and how to remove the opossum on your own when we have more than 30 years of experience and can get the job done fast and efficiently.
 Call us today at 305-363-7136 or contact us through our website to receive more information and to schedule your free home inspection.